HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="breakpoints.png",
-  caption="The most popular breakpoints by `min-width` and `max-width` as a percent of mobile pages.", description="The most popular breakpoints by `min-width` and `max-width` as a percent of mobile pages.
-480px is used as a min-width on 21% of mobile pages and as a max-width on 35%.
-600px on 27% and 37% for min and max widths respectively, 767px on 8% and 50%, 768px on 54% and 35%, 800px on 8% and 24%, 991px on 3% and 30%, 992px on 37% and 11%, 1024px on 13% and 23%, 1199px on just 31% as a max-width, and 1200px on 40% and 19%.",
+  alt="The most popular breakpoints by min-width and max-width as a percent of mobile pages.", caption="The most popular breakpoints by `min-width` and `max-width` as a percent of mobile pages.", description="The most popular breakpoints by `min-width` and `max-width` as a percent of mobile pages. `480px` is used as a min-width on 21% of mobile pages and as a `max-width` on 35%. `600px` on 27% and 37% for min and max widths respectively, `767px` on 8% and 50%, `768px` on 54% and 35%, `800px` on 8% and 24%, `991px` on 3% and 30%, `992px` on 37% and 11%, `1024px` on 13% and 23%, `1199px` on just 31% as a `max-width`, and `1200px` on 40% and 19%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=502128948&format=interactive", sheets_gid="1070028321", sql_file="media_query_values.sql"
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=502128948&format=interactive",
-  sheets_gid="1070028321",
-  sql_file="media_query_values.sql"
 ) }}

 Pixels are very much the unit that is used for breakpoints.
-There are a few instances of ems a long way down the list, however setting breakpoints in pixels appears to be the popular choice.
+There are a few instances of `em`s a long way down the list, however setting breakpoints in pixels appears to be the popular choice.
 There are probably many reasons for this.
-Legacy.
-All of the early articles on responsive design use pixels, and many people still think about targeting particular devices when creating responsive designs.
-Sizing [using ems](https://zellwk.com/blog/media-query-units/) involves considering the size of the content rather than the device, and this is a newer way of thinking about web design, perhaps one yet to fully be taken advantage of along with intrinsic sizing methods for layout.
+Legacy: all of the early articles on responsive design use pixels, and many people still think about targeting particular devices when creating responsive designs.
+Sizing: [using `em`s](https://zellwk.com/blog/media-query-units/) involves considering the size of the content rather than the device, and this is a newer way of thinking about web design, perhaps one yet to fully be taken advantage of along with intrinsic sizing methods for layout.

 ### Properties used inside media queries

 On mobile devices 79% and on desktop 77% of media queries are used to change the `display` property.
-Perhaps indicating that people are testing before switching to a flex or grid formatting context.
+Perhaps indicating that people are testing before switching to a Flex or Grid formatting context.
 Again, this may be linked frameworks, for example the [Bootstrap responsive utilities](https://getbootstrap.com/docs/4.1/utilities/display/).
 78% of authors change the `width` property inside media queries, `margin`, `padding` and `font-size` all rank highly for changed properties.

 {{ figure_markup(
   image="media-query-properties.png",
   caption="The most popular properties used in media queries as a percent of pages.", description="Bar chart of the most popular properties used in media queries as a percent of pages.
 Desktop and mobile are very similar.
-The percent of mobile pages ranges from 79% to 71% for display, width, margin-left, padding, font-size, height, margin, margin-right, margin-top, and position, in that order.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1199544976&format=interactive", sheets_gid="190367365", sql_file="media_query_properties.sql"
+The percent of mobile pages ranges from 79% to 71% for `display`, `width`, `margin-left`, `padding`, `font-size`, `height`, `margin`, `margin-right`, `margin-top`, and `position`, in that order.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1199544976&format=interactive", sheets_gid="190367365", sql_file="media_query_properties.sql"